ParzivalWins/AWSprojects/README.md

 using
 droid edit
 ## Welcome to GitHub Pages

 Adding detailfrom S2samsungS2 tablet

 droid edit is better

 adding lines from iphone

+ADDING FROM OPENING REPO in GitKraken

 u can use the [editor on GitHub](https://github.com/ParzivalWins/AWSprojects/edit/master/README.md) to maintain and preview the content for your website in Markdown files.